tedious-tools/asdfler/README.md

 plugins:
   - name: ruby # Name of the plugin
     default_version: 2.7.2 # Will install this version and run `asdf global ruby 2.7.2`
+  - name: golang
+    versions:
+      - "1.20" # Note the quotes to ensure YAML sees this as a string
-  - name: golang # Just adds the golang asdf plugin
+  - name: crystal # Just adds the Crystal asdf plugin
-  - name: crystal
-    versions: # Declare multiple versions for a language but no global default
-      - 1.2.1
-      - 1.3.0
   - name: erlang
     # The list of versions installed is the Union of the default version and any
     # versions listed.